It's official. On March 31, 2021, New York Gov. Andrew Cuomo signed the Marijuana Revenue and Taxation Act (MRTA) into law.

 And apparently 90 percent of New York college students support legalization.

-After the state decriminalized cannabis use in 2019, current New York cannabis laws and penalties are not as draconian as other states – depending on the amount and type of cannabis.
-However, felony charges are still possible, and even a misdemeanor conviction can be disruptive to a person's life, work, and family.
+After the state decriminalized cannabis use in 2019, New York cannabis laws and penalties were not as draconian as other states – depending on the amount and type of cannabis.
+However, felony charges were still possible, and even a misdemeanor conviction can be disruptive to a person's life, work, and family.

-Much like the cannabis legalization push in Mexico, the world is watching what New York does in its own attempts to get on the right side of history.
+Much like the cannabis legalization push in Mexico, the world is watching what New York does in its own efforts to get on the right side of history.

 Are you still missing out on The Bluntness newsletter?
 Sign Up today to stay in the loop.